-The challenge was to help KFC transfer its processes from hard to soft copy.
-The reasons behind it were:
+We had a task to help KFC transfer their processes from hard to soft copy.
+The reasons behind it were

-- Making sure that checklists are actually followed.
-In case of digital checklists an employee must keep track of timing and tick YES/NO at the right moment — at the beginning of a shift, every hour, at the end of a shift.
-Checklist printouts can all be filled out at once at the end of a shift without anyone being able to check.
+- To make sure the checklists are actually complied with.
+In the case of digital checklists, an employee must keep track of timing and tick YES/NO at the right moment — at the beginning of a shift, every hour, at the shift endt.
+A checklist printout can be filled out once at the shift end without anyone being able to check.

-- Gathering statistics on checklists to figure out performance of a restaurant or an employee.
+- To gather statistics on checklists to figure out the performance of a restaurant or an employee.

-- Improving contents of checklists: deciding on which checklists to introduce or eliminate, what to add and how to change them.
+- To improve checklists content: choosing checklists to introduce or eliminate, deciding what to add and how to change them.

-Another major challenge was to enable corporate staff to efficiently operate outside the office using a mobile app and monitor performance of restaurants online.
+The next of the key tasks was to provide corporate staff with the possibility to efficiently operate outside of the office using a mobile app and monitor the performance of restaurants online.

-The Choice of Flutter and Bring Your Own Device Concept
+Choosing Flutter and Bring Your Own Device concept

-95% of the future users of the app have Android phones. iOS phones are mainly used by key personnel: Coaches and RGMs.
+95% of the expected app users are owners of Android phones. iOS phones are mainly used by key personnel: restaurant managers and general managers.

 Our client faced the following choice:

-- Create an app on Android only and hand out corporate Android smartphones to iOS users.
-However, it’s inconvenient to the staff and requires the company to spend extra money on the devices.
+- To create an Android app only and hand out corporate Android smartphones to iOS users.
+But the solution would cause inconvenience for the staff and require extra expenses for the devices on the company’s part.

-- Develop an app for each of the platforms.
-But then the budget for development and support would double.
+- To develop an app for both platforms.
+But this would mean a double budget for development and support.

-We suggested an ideal solution: creating a cross-platform app on Flutter.
-The technology makes it possible to use a single code base for both Android and iOS and provides high-quality user experience.
+We suggested an optimal solution: creating a cross-platform app using Flutter.
+The technology allows using a single code base for both Android and iOS and ensures high quality user experience.

-RGMs and Area Coaches can install the app on their personal devices, which reflects the Bring Your Own Device concept.
-Don’t fear the data breaches: we’ve given much thought to security, authorization, and user authentication issues as well as дистрибуции сборок.
-The app has successfully passed a security audit carried out by KFC.
+The restaurant general and local managers can install the app on their personal devices in the frames of the Bring Your Own Device concept.
+Any data breaches excluded: we gave much thought to security, authorization, and user authentication issues as well as build distribution.
+The app successfully passed a security audit carried out by KFC.

 Before we got down to product design, Surf team had done some “field work”.
-We visited KFC restaurants, watched the management at work and interviewed employees.
+We visited KFC restaurants, Before getting down to product design, the Surf team did some “field” work.
+We visited KFC restaurants, watched the management at work, and interviewed employees.

 The app turned out to have three user groups with different goals and responsibilities:

-- Shift Supervisors need a dashboard with performance parameters, a list of daily checklists and their personal list of tasks as well as personnel time sheets.
+- Shift supervisors need a dashboard with the performance parameters, a list of daily checklists, and personal tasks list as well as personnel time-schedule.

-- RGMs need a dashboard with performance parameters, a general list of tasks set for the restaurant as well as reports on checklists filled and goals achieved by the staff.
+- Restaurant general managers need a dashboard with the performance parameters, a general list of tasks set for the restaurant as well as reports on checklists filled and goals achieved by the staff.

-- Area Coaches work with several restaurants, carrying out comprehensive checks, filling out checklists and preparing plans of actions required to improve performance.
-Their primary tools are an empty dashboard of performance parameters for all restaurants, a calendar of activities and checklists for visits.
+- Local managers work with several restaurants, carrying out comprehensive checks, filling out checklists, and preparing plans of action to improve the performance.
+Their primary tools include a consolidated dashboard with the performance parameters for all restaurants, an activity calendar, and checklists for visits.

-The app’s interface was adapted to user roles: some screens are the same for everyone, some are completely unique, and some have different content formats and information accessibility parameters.
+We adapted the app’s interface to the user roles making some screens the same for everyone while the others are unique or have different content formats and information accessibility levels.
 What an employee would see depends on their role and access permissions.

-In order for the interface to be user-friendly and compliant with the needs of every user, it was crucial to consider all constraints.
-Designing such a complex system implies moving from general to specific aspects and gradually reducing the degree of abstraction.
+To make the interface user-friendly and compliant with the needs of every user it was crucial to consider any constraints.
+Designing such a complex system implies moving from general to specific aspects and gradually reducing the abstraction degree.

 Backend Driven UI in Task Section

-Checklists include various types of UI components: YES/NO choice, input fields, drop down lists with various kinds of content, date and time picker fields, groups of checkboxes and radio buttons.
+Checklists consist of various UI components: YES/NO choice, input fields, drop down lists with various content, date and time pickers, groups of checkboxes and radio buttons.
 We put together a system of components with every possible parameter.

-The task and checklist section is based on Backend-Driven UI: a JSON array is received from the server containing a description of interface components due to be displayed.
+The task and checklist section is based on Backend-Driven UI: a JSON array comes from the server with a description of interface components to be displayed.

-KFC use the same SSO (single sign on) service for all applications.
-An employee is supposed to log in once with a single login-password.
+KFC uses the same SSO (Single Sign On) service for all applications.
+An employee is supposed to log in once with a single login and password.
 The same system is utilized for user administration.

-KFC maintain high security standards: all contractors must comply with their requirements.
-All IT projects must undergo a security audit prior to release: this involves penetration tests and code audit conducted by a specialist contractor.
+KFC maintains high security standards: all contractors must comply with their requirements.
+All IT projects must undergo a security audit prior to release: this involves penetration tests and code audit conducted by a specialized contractor.

-Our app passed the audit with as few claims as possible.
+Our app passed the audit with the minimum issues possible.
 Surf has been working on major banking projects for several years now and as a result we’ve established our own in-house security standards.

 - We’ve developed a cross-platform corporate app that can be safely installed on personal smartphones.

-- Saved employees the bother of paperwork: all checklists and reports are now digital.
-It’s handy and saves time for higher priorities.
+- We saved employees the bother of paperwork: all checklists and reports are now digital.
+It’s handy and saves time for higher priority tasks.